ZIO Metric Reference

 Examples

 Create a Frequency to observe the occurrences of unique Strings.
-It can be applied to effects yielding a String.
+It can be applied to effects producing a String.

 Now we can generate some keys within an effect and start counting the occurrences for each value.